−77.82X−78.29: Title

 The album is titled −77.82X−78.29 after the coordinates of Antarctica, which is featured on the album cover.
 During the showcase for the album, member E:U was asked about it; she explained, "All the albums we have released so far convey the 'Everglow universe'.
 It'll be quite fun putting together these clues about our story.
 I can't tell you everything yet, but the upcoming stories are equally enjoyable [...]".

 Background

-On September 7, 2020, Yuehua Entertainment revealed that Everglow would release their second mini-album titled −77.82X−78.29 on September 21.
+On September 7, 2020, Yuehua Entertainment revealed that Everglow would release their second EP titled −77.82X−78.29 on September 21.

 Concept images came out between September 8–10.
 The tracklist was released on September 11, revealing four tracks: lead single "La Di Da", "Untouchable", "Gxxd Boy" and "No Good Reason"; the lyrics for "La Di Da" were co-written by member E:U.

 The music video teaser for "La Di Da" was released on September 16, and the music video on September 21.